Zack Snyder: Style

 There are other superhero movies where they joke about how basically no one's getting hurt.
 That's not us.
 What is that message?
 That it's okay that there's this massive destruction with zero consequence for anyone?
 That's what Watchmen was about in a lot of ways too.
 There was a scene, that scene where Dan and Laurie get mugged.
 They beat up the criminals.
 I was like the first guy, I want to show his arm get broken.
 I want a compound fracture.
 I don't want it to be clean.
 I want you to go, 'Oh my God, I guess you're right.
 If you just beat up a guy in an alley he's not going to just be lying on the ground.
 It's going to be messy'.

 The Netflix production Army of the Dead was a special project for Snyder as he served as his own cinematographer, as well as this being his first film shot digitally.
+In a 2026 interview with Variety, Snyder said he is "in love with kitsch" and "the highest-art version of kitsch", adding that he has difficulty with straightforward drama without a melodramatic element, which he considers the more interesting aspect, and is self-aware that his movies are "about a thing about a thing".